 “In either market, a buyer’s or seller’s market, the better a home presents, the more perceived value it has, which typically makes it sell faster and for more money,” says Tiberia.
 “Staging addresses many potential buyer objections, such as wall colors that are too specific, tricky floor plans or worn or outdated finishes.”

-- Declutter and clean your home to make sure buyers can actually see what they’re potentially purchasing.
+- Clean up.
+Declutter and clean your home to make sure buyers can actually see what they’re potentially purchasing.
 Box up, clear out and spotlessly clean every surface to make it sparkle for tours.
 If you need to keep some items, you can rent a storage unit (although this can contribute to costs) or ask a friend or relative to store it in their basement or garage until you move.
 Otherwise, you can give items away or sell them.

 - Do the paint job yourself.
 Painting interior walls yourself (hiring a painter comes with an average price of $1,750, according to HomeAdvisor) with a white or off-white color can change things dramatically.
 You might also want to hire a professional window cleaning company to help showcase your home’s natural light.

 - Let there be more light.
 Updating lighting and fixtures can enhance rooms and make them seem more open, notes Tiberia.
 You can also add decor such as mirrors or floor and table lamps.

 - Move furniture away from the walls.
 This can communicate to buyers the ideal flow in each room, helping them envision how they can maximize the space.